Home » Fruity Pebble Waffles with Ube Syrup

 Instructions

+• Preheat the waffle maker on medium low heat.
 In a large mixing bowl, add the gluten free flour and the corn meal.
+Then add the baking soda, salt, and cane sugar.

-• Give it a quick stir with a whisk and then add the fruity pebbles.
+• Give it a quick stir with a whisk and then add the Fruity Pebbles.
 Gently combine.

 • In a medium mixing bowl, add the wet ingredients.
+Gently stir and then add to the dry ingredients.

-• When the waffle maker is ready, give it a quick spray and carefully add about 1/3 cup of the batter.
+• When the waffle maker is ready, give it a quick spray with cooking spray and add about 1/3 cup of the batter.
+Cook the waffle until done.
+The waffle should be a nice golden brown/yellow.

 • Serve immediately with a drizzle of syrup and fresh fruit.